yvelikova/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_use_case_ucd.md

 ## Example names

 The example name for the intermediary Kerberos service used in this guide is `IntermediaryGateway`.
-You can use this name, or replace it with a name of your own.

 The example Kerberos realm name `AXWAY.COM` is specific to the examples in this guide.
 Replace the example realm name with your own realm name.